The Frobenius Theorem for Log-Lipschitz Subbundles: Introduction

-We say a vector field $X$ on $\R^n$ is \textbf{log-Lipschitz}, if locally And we say a tangential subbundle $\V$ is log-Lipschitz, if locally it is spanned by log-Lipschitz vector fields.
-See Definition \ref{Clogspace}.

-The celebrated Frobenius theorem states that a smooth involutive tangential subbundle is always integrable, in the sense that locally there is a foliation of a smooth family of submanifolds, such that the original bundle equals to the union of tangent bundles of these submanifolds.
-In our formulation, it is the following: \begin{thm}[Frobenius theorem \cite{Frobenius}] Let $\V$ be a smooth rank $r$ tangential subbundle over a $n$-dimensional smooth manifold $M$.
+The celebrated Frobenius theorem states that a smooth involutive tangent subbundle is always integrable, in the sense that locally there is a foliation of a smooth family of submanifolds, such that the original bundle equals to the union of tangent bundles of these submanifolds.
+In our formulation, it is the following: \begin{prop}[Frobenius theorem \cite{Frobenius}] Let $M$ be an $n$-dimensional smooth manifold and let $\V$ be a smooth subbundle of $TM$ with rank $r$.
 Let $(u,v)=(u^1,\dots,u^r,v^1,\dots,v^{n-r})$ be the standard coordinate system for $\R^r\times\R^{n-r}$.